Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 <div class="QandA_question">

-Q: What's the big deal about the GCC anyway?
+<span class="ques"></span> What's the big deal about the GCC anyway?

 </div>
 <div class="QandA_answer">

-A: GCC is significant for many reasons, not least the fact that it's free and capable of compiling a number of languages.
+<span class="ans"></span> GCC is significant for many reasons, not least the fact that it's free and capable of compiling a number of languages.
 It runs under many operating systems and generates code for many different CPUs, including all the widely used ones.
 GCC is the primary compiler for many UNIX-based operating systems, including Linux, BSD, and Mac OS X, and it's used extensively for commercial software development.
 For more information about GCC, visit [gcc.gnu.org](https://gcc.gnu.org)

 </div>